Daniel’s Prayer For 21 Days

 When we start to run around all over the place trying to get things done—fixing dinner, checking work emails and paying bills—it becomes harder and harder to find the time to actually pray and seek God’s face.

-READ: Prayer For A Peaceful Death
+READ: Prayer For Others Healing

 Pray for his protection over him, his will for his life, for wisdom for his parents, for favor, for safety, that he would know Jesus at an early age and surrender his life completely to Jesus so he can be a light in this dark world of his generation.